Chatbots are all the rage these days. And setting them up on your website or social media is easier than ever.

 - Best Chatbot Apps for iOS and Android

 You’ve probably heard this one before—you can’t improve what you don’t measure.
 So, let’s find out how to measure the effectiveness of your chatbot, shall we?

-What are chatbot analytics and crucial bot KPIs?
+What are the crucial chatbot analytics & bot KPIs to track?

-Chatbot analytics help you understand how well your chatbot is performing.
-This includes metrics like the number of successful interactions or leads your chatbot generates.
-By calculating and understanding these numbers, you can make changes to your chatbot and continue improving it.
+These metrics include KPIs like the number of successful interactions or leads your chatbot generates.
+They help you make changes to your chatbot and continue improving it with time.

 Three main areas of bot analytics are: